UCSC-REAL/DS2/README.md

 ---
 ### 🧩 Step 4.
 Finetune & Evaluation
-For easily reproduction, one can directly finetune your model by
+The generated subsets in the `selected_data/` path can be used for LLM instruction tuning.
+Here, for easily reproduction, one can directly finetune the models by
 ```
 cd model_finetune/ && bash run_pipeline.sh
 ```